Pedro Rocha - PI

 Shreeta Chakraborty - Postdoctoral Fellow

 My longterm research goal is to unriddle how gene regulation executes a diverse repertoire of high fidelity response during cell fate decisions at the critical stages of development and differentiation.
 During my graduate studies my research focus was to elucidate the function of a protein called Nostrin in the different aspects of utero-placental development including trophoblast stem cell differentiation and feto-maternal angiogenesis.
 In the Unit on Genome Structure and Regulation at NIH, I will be exploring and investigating how a milieu of transcription factors, enhancers and promoters coordinate cell fate based upon chromatin architecture during early mammalian development.
-Shreeta is with us since December 2018.
-Sarah is with us since July 2018.
+Check Shreeta's publications.

 Zhenyu Zuo - Postdoctoral Fellow